Quantum Decoherence Effects: a complete treatment: Introduction

 We do not know yet the absolute neutrino masses.
 We do know however that these masses are non-zero and non-degenerate.
 We learned that much because we have observed neutrino flavor transitions.
 There, thanks to the fact that the mass differences are negligible as compared to the energy uncertainty in the generation and detection processes, the different mass eigenstates cannot be identified and therefore, the states of the created and detected neutrinos, which are flavor eigenstates, are expressed as a coherent superposition of mass eigenstates.
 The dynamics of the neutrinos is governed by the quantum Liouville equation or von Neumann equation for the density matrix.
 As a result, the evolution is unitary, and coherence—represented by the density matrix's off-diagonal terms—is preserved during the propagation.

-This coherence, however, can be lost, as for example happens with solar neutrinos.
-The decoherence, in this case, is due to wave packet dissipation, which results from the separation of neutrino mass states over large distances because of their disparate group velocities.
-This process is still unitary and can be dealt with the standard framework.
+This coherence, however, can be lost, as exemplified by solar neutrinos (depending on their production point) during their journey from the interior of the Sun to the Earth.
+In this scenario, decoherence arises from the separation of the wave packet, corresponding to the neutrino mass eigenstates, over distances due to their disparate group velocities.
+Nevertheless, this process remains unitary and can be addressed within the standard framework.

 Likewise, when the neutrinos are weakly connected to the environment and get entangled with it during their propagation, a different kind of decoherence can occur.
 If the environment is added to our Hilbert space, the evolution becomes unitary once more.
 But because of the vastness of the environment and our ignorance of its properties, we are forced to trace over its degrees of freedom, which gives, in general, rise to non-unitarity.
 Nevertheless, under the conditions assumed in our formalism, probability will be conserved even in this case.